Trees/Urban Forestry

 The Watsonville Community Forestry Project

 In 2020, in partnership with Watsonville Wetlands Watch, the City was awarded a grant from Cal Fire for the Watsonville Community Forestry Project.
-This project will develop and implement comprehensive urban forest management activities designed to evaluate current urban forest resources, identify locations, opportunities, and needs for urban forest expansion activities, develop appropriate policies to sustain and enhance urban forest resources within the City of Watsonville over time, and implement urban forest expansion activities in a way that advances these efforts.
-The Parks and Community Services Department will work with local residents, city departments, community partners, Watsonville Wetlands Watch, and consultants to achieve project objectives.
+This project developed and implemented comprehensive urban forest management activities designed to evaluate current urban forest resources, identify locations, opportunities, and needs for urban forest expansion activities, develop appropriate policies to sustain and enhance urban forest resources within the City of Watsonville over time, and implement urban forest expansion activities in a way that advances these efforts.

 This project is consistent with past planning efforts such as the Urban Greening Plan (2012) and the newly adopted 2030 Climate Action Plan (2021).